tc39/proposal-object-pick-or-omit/README.md

 7. Why not define filtered methods corresponding to two actions: [`pickBy`](https://lodash.com/docs/4.17.15#pickBy) and [`omitBy`](https://lodash.com/docs/4.17.15#omitBy) like Lodash?

+    A: It is [unnecessary](https://github.com/aleen42/proposal-object-pick-or-omit/issues/2) to double two methods, because it can be combined into the argument instead:

-    A: It is [unnecessary](https://github.com/aleen42/proposal-object-pick-or-omit/issues/2#issuecomment-873200418), because the passing filtered method can be easily reversed with equal meaning:
+    Besides, the passing filtered method can be easily reversed with equal meaning, and it means that `omitBy` can be easily defined as `pickBy`'s inverse.

     ```js
-    Object.pickBy({a : 1, b : 2}, v => v);
+    Object.pick({a : 1, b : 2}, v => v);

     // Equivalent to the following:
     Object.omitBy({a: 1, b : 2}, v => !v);